surveyjs/survey-creator/docs/Create-Custom-Widget.md

 //You can add here new classes and properties or modify/delete the existing. init() {
   //Add a boolean property hasSearch into comment question.
-  //Use switch property editor for it, you can have a simple check property editor by changing ":switch" to ":boolean"
+  //Use switch property editor for it.
+  //you can have a simple check property editor by changing ":switch" to ":boolean"
   //Add it to general category Survey.Serializer.addProperty("comment", {
     name: "hasSearch:switch",